Thulaa123/pocketbase-docker/README.md

   ```
   3. Paste this link on the `Public Git repository` section and link continue.

+  4. Give a Project name keep the settings as it is and link on 'Create Web Service`

+  5. Wait till the Render Do its Magic ✨

-  4. Sometime the Render says that the deploy `failed` if that happens click on the `Manual deploy` button and select `Clear build cache & deploy`.
+  6. Sometime the Render says that the deploy `failed` if that happens click on the `Manual deploy` button and select `Clear build cache & deploy`.

-  5. After sometime you will see `in progress` saying `live` this means that the application is successfully deploy.
+  7. After sometime you will see `in progress` saying `live` this means that the application is successfully deploy.

-  4. Once the service is deployed, you will be able to access it via the URL provided by Render 🚀.
+  8. Once the service is deployed, you will be able to access it via the URL provided by Render 🚀.